mattgreen5674/snappy/README.md

 !!!
 IMPORTANT !!!

-1) Copy the .env.example file to create your .env file and update with relevant database access information or ask another developer for a copy of their env file for this project to save you having to configure it all.
+1) Copy the .env.example file to create your .env file and update with Sportsmonk API url and API Key information.

 ---